caanaan/linuxdevconfig/vim/VimQuickReference.md

 * Ctrl + Shift + V - In insert mode, paste from the system clipboard into Vim

 ## Buffer Management
-* ,bf - Move Forward to the next open buffer
+* :bn - Move to the Next open buffer
-* ,bb - Move Back to the last open buffer
+* :bp - Move to the Previous open buffer
+* :bd - Delete (close) the current buffer

 ## Window Splitting:
 * , + up or down movement - Split Vim window horizontally